 - In Save The Last Dance, Julia Stiles says in the "behind the scenes" clips that she told the director she would work until her feet bled, if necessary, because she didn't want to be doubled for the dance scenes.

-- Kevin Spacey sung all the songs himself in the Bobby Darin biopic Beyond the Sea.
+- Kevin Spacey sang all the songs himself in the Bobby Darin biopic Beyond the Sea.

 - Jamie Foxx does all of the piano playing in the Ray Charles biopic Ray.

-- See also Dennis Quaid in the Jerry Lee Lewis biopic Great Balls Of Fire!
+- Dennis Quaid played the piano witout a double in the Jerry Lee Lewis biopic Great Balls Of Fire!

-- In Major League, the film's cast did all the baseball scenes themselves. note For something they couldn't do, they just filmed around it: for instance, Wesley Snipes, who never played baseball, couldn't throw a ball nor run fast, so his character isn't seen throwing and his running scenes are in slow motion.
+- In Major League, the film's cast did all the baseball scenes themselves, save for former Dodger Steve Yeager doing much of Jake Taylor's catching behind the plate (Yeager: "Tom Berenger's a good guy, but he can't throw.".
+For anything they couldn't do, they just filmed around it: for instance, Wesley Snipes, who never played baseball, couldn't throw a ball nor run fast, so his character isn't seen throwing and his running scenes are in slow motion.

-- Super-averted in Pretty Woman; not only is Richard Gere playing the piano for real in one scene, but the end credits reveal he's playing his own composition.
+- In Pretty Woman not only is Richard Gere playing the piano for real in one scene, but the end credits reveal he's playing his own composition.